 Generally speaking and maybe even mildly comforting to know (then again, maybe not), the side effects of all three AIs are similar.

-The main and most often complained about side effects are: joint pain, bone loss, bone fractures, lowered libido, hair loss/thinning, weight gain, hot flashes and sleep issues to name a few.
+The most-often mentioned side effects are: joint pain, bone loss, bone fractures, lowered libido, hair loss/thinning, weight gain, hot flashes and sleep issues to name a few.
 (Yikes, do we really need more?)

 The side effects are often not addressed adequately, if at all, by oncologists.
-This is too bad because side effects can, at the lesser end of the spectrum, be highly annoying and at the worst end, extremely debilitating.
+This is too bad because side effects can, at the lesser end of the spectrum, be highly annoying and at the worst end, be extremely debilitating.

 I speak from experience on this as I have had some very unsettling side effects myself.

 In fact, side effects (mine anyway) are the focus of The Dark Side of Aromatase Inhibitors – Part 2.